jrroman/caza/README.md

 You have a private network with 4 subnets

 Subnet A owns the address range 10.1.0.0/16
-Subnet B hwns the address range 10.2.0.0/16
+Subnet B owns the address range 10.2.0.0/16
 Subnet C owns the address range 10.4.0.0/16
 Subnet D owns the address range 10.6.0.0/16